jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-6.md

-+++
+---
+heading: Chapter 6
+title: "The Division Of Labour Must Be Proportional To The Extent Of Commerce"
+weight: 16
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "The Division Of Labour Must Be Proportional To The Extent Of Commerce" heading=  "Chapter 6 of Lectures on Jurisprudence Part 3" description=  "The division of labour always becomes more perfect by the easy method of transportation" date=  2015-09-25 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-2/section-2/chapter-5" linkbtext=  "Chapter 5" linkf=  "/research/smith/jurisprudence/part-2/section-2/chapter-7" linkftext=  "Chapter 7" icon=  "/icons/smith.png"
+description: "The division of labour always becomes more perfect by the easy method of transportation"
-+++
+---

 The division of labour must always be proportioned to the extent of commerce.